 When you install Windows 10, the Start Menu is populated by three folders: Documents, Pictures, and Settings.
 They are shown on its left margin, between the picture of your user account and the Power button.

 You can add up to six folders to the Start Menu, alongside the default ones.
 Windows 10 is going to display as many folders as you want, from a list of predefined options that can be added or removed: File Explorer, Settings, Documents, Downloads, Music, Pictures, Videos, Network, and Personal folder.
 The list of folders shown on the Start Menu extends, as illustrated in the comparison below.

 When you enable all Start Menu folders, Windows 10 displays as many as they fit, depending on its height.
 If you added a folder and don’t see it displayed, resize the Start Menu to make it taller.
 This guide is going to help: How to resize the Start Menu in Windows 10 (3 methods).

-How to configure which folders are displayed in Windows 10's Start Menu
+How to add or remove folders from the Windows 10 Start Menu

 To add, edit, or remove folders from the Start Menu, first open Settings.
 A quick way to do that is to click the Settings shortcut from the Start Menu or press Windows + I on your keyboard.
 In the Settings app, go to the Personalization section.